Agoric/agoric-sdk/packages/casting/README.md

   - `null` - don't additionally unserialize data before releasing it
   - any unserializer object supporting `E(unserializer).unserialize(data)`
 - the `crasher` option can be
-  - `null` (default) stream failures only propagate an exception/rejection
+  - `null` (default) follower failures only propagate an exception/rejection
   - any crasher object supporting `E(crasher).crash(reason)`

 ## Behind the scenes